anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Less Operational Security in the Target-Domain

-The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore requires higher operational security than other components utilizing the issued certificates .
+The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore requires higher operational security than other components utilizing the issued certificates.
 CAs may also require higher security in the registration procedures.
 There may be situations in which the customer site/domain does not offer enough security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.